Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data: Preliminaries

 where $ (W'_t)_{t\in [0,T]}$ is a standard Brownian bridge vanishing at both endpoint.
 Hence, by another application of Brownian scaling, we have the distributional equality

-where $\tilde{W}$ is a standard (rate one) Brownian bridge vanishing at $0$ and $1$ and so it suffices to prove the lower bound for a rate one Brownian bridge and $T=1$.
-Recall that we can realise the Brownian bridge as
+where $\tilde{W}$ is a standard (rate one) Brownian bridge vanishing at $0$ and $1$.
+So it suffices to prove the lower bound for a rate one Brownian bridge and $T=1$.
+Recall the tail probabilities for the \emph{Kolmogorov-Smirnov distribution}, (see \cite{berger2014kolmogorov})